Androidsignal/flutter_macos_permissions/README.md

 [Sample](https://github.com/Androidsignal/flutter_macos_permissions/blob/main/example/lib/main.dart) app demonstrates how simple the usage of the library actually is.

-Using PriceText in your project is super simple.
+Using `flutter_macos_permissions` in your project is super simple.

-You just need to add the widget with an amount and currency type, and it will handle formatting for you.

 ## Build permission with FlutterMacosPermissions

----
 ## 🔹 Request permissions
+ * You can request permissions for Camera, Microphone, and Notifications :

 ```
  String _status = "Idle";